rillki/dscripts/README.md

 # D scripts
-A collection of D scripts and useful pieces of code
+A collection of D scripts and useful pieces of code.

 ### Requirements
 * [D compiler](https://dlang.org/download)